 “Yelp’s involvement has been huge.
 It has been really tremendous for the cause.”

 Defamation Lawyer Contact Information

-Did you land on this page because you need some defamation law questions answered?
+Did you land on this page because you need a defamation law question answered?
 If yes, get in touch with Kelly Warner.
-We have a dedicated slander and libel practice and our attorneys excel at Internet defamation cases.
+We have a dedicated slander and libel practice and our team excels at Internet defamation cases.